Configure scheduled refresh

 - All on-premises data sources shown in Power Pivot except for Hadoop file (HDFS) and Microsoft Exchange.

-In Excel 2016 and later, Power Query is listed on the Data section of the ribbon, under Get & Transform Data.
+In Excel 2016 and later, Launch Power Query Editor is available from Get Data in the Data ribbon.

 Power BI Gateway